 Learners enjoy playing group number games such as beetle, dominoes and bingo which gives them the opportunity to generalise their skill and the ability to integrate socially with their peers.
-Practical number concepts are also consolidated in games such as darts and snooker, which are enjoyed as After School Club activities.

 Learners begin to understand matching skills by sorting objects.
 Initially this will be with objects they are familiar with but which are significantly different, such as "dolls and cups", "teddies and plates".
 Gradually this is developed into matching and sorting objects which have similar attributes or use but which are still markedly different such as "dolls and teddies" and "cups and plates".